 Here are ten risky driving behaviors that we should be talking to our teen drivers about:

 While it seems obvious that this is dangerous and should be avoided, kids do it anyway.
 To be fair, it’s not just the kids.
 How many times are you at a red light and you glance at your phone?
 It’s just a quick text, right?
 Sending one quick text means taking your eyes off the road for at least six seconds.
 Count that out and see how long it really is.
 Our kids still learn from us.
 Monkey see, monkey do.

-I was surprised to find out that teens apparently do not use their seatbelts a lot of the time.
+I was surprised to find out that teens do not use their seatbelts a lot of the time.
 Buckling up is the single most effective thing you can do to protect yourself in a crash.
 For most of us, it’s second nature, but according to Safe Kids Worldwide, more than half of the teens that die in car crashes were not wearing a seatbelt.
 Make sure buckling up is non-negotiable.

 Our kids know the difference between safe and unsafe driving.
-They know—and feel in their gut–when it is not right; but many climbinto the car with friends when they don’t feel safe.
+They know—and feel in their gut–when it is not right.
+But many climb into the car with friends when they don’t feel safe.
 Or they don’t say anything when their friend isn’t driving safely.
 Most friends will listen when asked not to text, drink, or speed.
-Encourage your child to speak up if a driver of any age isn’t driving safely as well.
+Encourage your child to speak up if a driver of any age isn’t driving safely.

-Many states have laws limiting the number of teens allowed in a car at once.
-A teen driver’s risk of death increases 44% when carrying one passenger under 21 according to AAA’s Safety Foundation.
+Many states have laws limiting the number of teens allowed in a car at one time.
+Risk of death increases 44% when a teenager is carrying one passenger under 21, according to AAA’s Safety Foundation.
 The risk doubles when carrying two under 21, and quadruples when carrying three or more.

-6. Drinking and Driving.
 We all know not to drink and drive, as do our kids.
-But alcohol affects our judgment, depth perception and motor skills required to drive safely.
+Alcohol affects our judgment, depth perception, and motor skills.
 It’s easy to think you are fine when you aren’t.
 Parents can judge that easier—if only because we’ve been around longer.
 So for us, a designated driver is someone who hasn’t had anything to drink.
 For kids, it’s whoever is “basically” sober or had the least to drink.
 Between Uber, Lyft and taxis, there’s no reason to ever be in that situation.
 If your teen is going to a party, suggest he not drive—then there’s no temptation to drive home.
 Or tell him to call you and you will get him, no questions asked.
 If you don’t want to offer that, tell him to sleep over.
 Zero tolerance for drinking and driving.
 Zero.

 Given how bad my eyes are at night, I thought kids were safer than I am.
 But the risk of a fatal crash can be three times higher for teens than adults at night.
-This is primarily due to the visibility challenges, slower response time brought about by fatigue, and a lack of experience.It’s the quick decision making and risk assessment—teens don’t have the brain for that yet.
+This is primarily due to the visibility challenges, slower response time, and lack of experience.
+Teens don’t yet have the brain for the quick decision-making and risk-assessment.

 While this seems as obvious as driving drunk, it’s apparently not.
-Now that it’s legal in some states, teens assume it’s legal to drive after or while using it.
+Now that weed is legal in some states, teens assume it’s legal to drive after or while using it.
 Parents need to make sure their kids understand how wrong they are.

 Teens can’t help this, but it’s still important to note.
 The crash risk does not begin decreasing until age 25.
 But, if we show our teens these quick tips, maybe it will help.
 We can only communicate—we can’t drive for them.